sumanthpk/Non-Uniformity-Correction-in-MRIs/README.md

 ![BiasField](/images/Corrected.png)

 Brainsuite software has been used for visualization of the above images.
 It can be downloaded from the website below:  http://brainsuite.org

+# Future Work:

+Explore for a deeper network architectures that can perform better than the existing network.
+In addition to this, dataset can further be augmented by using different combinations of existing labels as bias fields.
+These bias fields can be multiplied with corrected images to generate input images.